 A Toolbox for ‘Fixing’ Your Kids

 Times are changing fast, and so are we.
-But one thing that hasn't changed over the years is the basic needs of children.
+But children’s basic needs are one thing that hasn’t changed over the years.
 Besides food, clothing, and shelter, children need to feel loved, need to feel safe and secure, and need to know that their parents are interested.
 Children will act in a way to make sure they get their needs met.

-Your child needs rules; think about how unsafe one might feel if there were no rules to follow.
+Your child needs rules.
+Think about how unsafe one might feel if there were no rules to follow.
 The good news is that you get to make the rules and your child gets to follow them.
-[Truth is, your home is not a democracy; it's a dictatorship!]
 Your rules need to be clear and age appropriate, and most of all they need to be followed.
 Do not bend the rules; this gives the wrong message.
 You want your children to know that rules are to be followed and if they are not, there will be consequences.
 Your child needs to know about consequences and you also get to decide what they will be.

 Children Will Test Those Rules

 “But every time I try to stick to the rules, my child has a fit!”
 Yes, this is to be expected.
 Your child will always be testing the rules and always be testing you; he or she wants to make sure that you are in charge.

 As the parent, it is appropriate for you to make decisions about bedtime, dinnertime, playtime, etc. Your children need to know that you are the boss; this helps them to feel safe and secure.
 And yet, because children recognize that they do not have control over these decisions, they will often “push their parent’s buttons” to feel control over something — in this case, you.